marcuswestin/WebViewJavascriptBridge/README.md

 WebViewJavascriptBridge
 =======================

-An iOS bridge for sending messages to and from javascript in a UIWebView
+An iOS bridge for sending messages to and from javascript in a UIWebView.

 Getting started
 ---------------

-Just open the Xcode project (requires Xcode > 4.2) and hit run to see the example application work.
+Just open the Xcode project and hit run to see the example application.

-Usage
+Setup
 -----

 See ExampleAppDelegate.* for example code.
 To use it in your own project:

-1) Copy `WebViewJavascriptBridge/WebViewJavascriptBridge.h`, `WebViewJavascriptBridge/WebViewJavascriptBridge.m` and `WebViewJavascriptBridge/WebViewJavascriptBridge-template.js` into your Xcode project
+1) Copy `WebViewJavascriptBridge` folder into your project.

-2) Instantiate a UIWebView, a WebViewJavascriptBridge, and set yourself as the bridge's delegate
+2) Instantiate a UIWebView and a WebViewJavascriptBridge:

 	#import <UIKit/UIKit.h>
 	#import "WebViewJavascriptBridge.h"